zhangyuanxun/dstm/README.md

 - visualize the trend of tools or datasets been investigated by researchers over the last ten years.

-- visualize the research topics in 2D-space for fiding similar topics among scientific communities, which could be applied to cross-domain.
+- visualize the research topics in 2D-space for fiding similar topics among scientific communities, which could be applied to cross-domain recommendationm, or cross-domain knowledge sharing.

 ## Model APIs